Marketing Analytics Problems (Solved)

 Damian Yeah.
 I think, you know, a lot of this is, like you said, the culture component.
-In our recording room, there our fourth core core value in our company, is actually: “Be curious, have passion for learning, and synthesize.”
+In our recording room, where our fourth core value in our company, is actually: “Be curious, have passion for learning, and synthesize.”

 Stephen That’s right.

-Stephen That’s a top down culture change by the way.
+Stephen That’s a top-down culture change by the way.
 Culture changes are revolutionary; either for a country or government or companies…it’s revolutionary.
 That means you have to have the commitment from the top.
-Now why do we need that?
-Because we have to force the change, and you have to hire different kind of people to make that change.
-You cannot just do all this analytical transformation, if you will.
+Now, why do we need that?
+Because we have to force the change, and you have to hire a different kind of people to make that change.
+You cannot just do all this analytical transformation if you will.
 But the people who think that this is their problem, meaning that this number that comes out, maybe that will get me fired.
 Please don’t think that way.

 Damian Well put.
 Well, I’m sure on the next episode, we’re going to peel that down even more.
 As we always do.